sundar21017/PersonalPortfolio/README.md

-# Cleanfolio
+# Personal Portfolio

-Cleanfolio is a portfolio template built with React.
-However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out [Cleanfolio Minimal].
+PersonalPortfolio is a portfolio template built with React.
+However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out [PersonalPortfolio Minimal].

 ## Preview